-“What we see in survey after survey is employers saying qualifications are important but, that just as important to us are so-called soft skills, character skills, the ability to get on with different people, to articulate yourself clearly, confidence, grit, self-control.
-They are saying we are not seeing enough of this in kids coming out of school.
+"In surveys, employers are saying qualifications are important but so-called soft skills; character skills, the ability to get on with different people, to articulate yourself clearly, confidence, grit, self-control.
+Employers are saying they are not seeing enough of this in kids coming out of school."

 The Drama Department runs extra-curricular activities including Read’s annual Senior School production, the music and drama evening and house competitions.
 The department also runs regular theatre trips to support the curriculum and for fun.

 In Years 7, 8 and 9 pupils study Drama for one 55-minute period a week.
 They look at a number of play scripts and devise their own drama, covering basic drama skills.
 Small classes mean pupils get an opportunity to perform every lesson.

 Pupils are able to take GCSE Drama in Year 10 & 11.
 The department follows the AQA syllabus where pupils study one set text, devise their own work and study live theatre.
 This examined through both practical and written examinations.